paulkon68/Spectre-Ransomware/README.md

 First of all when executed, the rclient.py encrypts all of the files of the "targets/" directory using a 32-bit symmetric key according the AES encryption algorithm.
 Subsequently, the symmetric key is encrypted using the RSA algorithm and the public key that exists as a variable inside the script.

-When the transaction is completed, the encrypted symmetric key is decrypted by the rserver.py's private key and the encrypted files are restored.
+When the transaction is complete, the encrypted symmetric key is decrypted by the rserver.py's private key and the encrypted files are restored.
 The transaction can be completed with the pay_ransom.py script that sends the asked amount of bitcoins to the attacker.